UK Visas

 The United Kingdom is a top destination for skilled foreign workers, international students and others from around the world who are seeking a brighter future legally living in the UK.

-According to the British Government, around 850,000 people are approved for a non-visitor UK visa for temporary legal residence in the United Kingdom (e.g., student, work, family, humanitarian), including approximately 180,000 main applicants through various work visa categories.
+According to the British Home Office (Summary of Latest Statistics, October 20, 2025), around 850,000 people are approved for a non-visitor UK visa for temporary legal residence in the United Kingdom (e.g., student, work, family, humanitarian), including approximately 180,000 main applicants through various work visa categories.

 Below, you will find an overview about several UK visa programs that offer legal residence in the United Kingdom.